 The APA is proud to be an open-admission shelter.
-Simply stated “open admission” means, although we may not be able to place the pet for adoption, we never turn away an animal in need.
-We offer assistance to every animal that comes to our door and do not choose who gets help based on adoptability.
-Because there are so many animals without homes, many with severe health and behavior issues, sometimes our only option may be humane euthanasia…but rest assured we do everything we can to place our animals in loving, permanent homes.
+Simply stated “open admission” means we never turn away an animal in need.
+We offer assistance to every animal that comes to our door and do not choose who gets help based on adoptability, age, health, or other characteristics of the pet.
+We do everything we can to place animals in safe, loving, permanent homes.
 While we seek to help every pet who comes to us, there are instances when humane euthanasia is the only option.
 When an animal is considered a danger to the community or is suffering due to a medical condition, we believe the most responsible and compassionate option is humane euthanasia.

-The APA receives approximately 3,500 animals each year.
-In 2013, 84% of the animals we received found homes, were returned to their owners or went to rescue groups for rehabilitation.
+The APA receives more than 4,500 animals each year.
+In 2021, 97% of the animals we received found homes, were returned to their owners or went to rescue groups for rehabilitation.
 While we don’t define ourselves as “no kill” we far exceed the criteria for doing so.
 You can read more about that here.
 We are very proud of the success our adoption center has in placing pets.
 We always hope to see a reduction in the number of animals that need our assistance, but until then the APA will continue to provide shelter and find homes for unwanted dogs, cats, puppies and kittens, as we have since 1922.

 If you are reading this, you must care about the welfare of unwanted and mistreated animals.
 Please help them by committing to the following: